Codeinator-0711/Green_Energy_Locations/README.md

     - How many hours of sunlight is needed for a solar power plant?
     - Notebook for Data Preparation: http://tiny.cc/dataprep_tl
 3. Wind-Model: (Simon)
-  - Which x-variables for the model:
+  - Which x-variables for the model: average wind speed
   - How many hours of wind is needed for a wind mill?
-3m/s
+4-25m/s
 4. Map: (Gabriel + Lena)
   - Map Expamples
 5. Beispiel-Datensatz: (Sönke?)